-Anticipate and Avoid Triggers
+Anticipate and avoid triggers

 If your child is particularly sensitive to tree nuts or peanuts, ask about the possibility of making the school’s lunchroom and your child’s classroom a nut-free zone.
 If your child’s classmates are allowed to eat nut-containing food, they may inadvertently share the food or touch your child’s skin, which could cause a reaction.
-(5)

 You are your child’s greatest advocate, but you won’t be able to spend every second of the day with them, protecting him and preventing exposure.
 Instead, do everything you can so your child and other adults in their life are capable of protecting and treating them in the event of an allergy exposure.

 You can purchase a medical alert bracelet or necklace for your child.
 (Some companies are making kid-friendly IDs.
 Check out AllerMates or Allerbling).
 Have them wear it at all times, especially if they don’t yet have the vocabulary to be able to explain to an adult all of his allergies.